I both dreaded and prayed for my labor.

 Whether you have an epidural or go natural, you’re about to undergo an intensive process that can be nerve-wracking for even the most prepared woman.

 I honestly believe that taking a childbirth class will empower you and eliminate some of those fears creeping in your mind.

-If you want to purchase the course, make sure you use my coupon code, BLUNDERSINBABYLAND to get 10% off.
+Right now all of Mommy Labor Nurse’s courses are on sale with the release of the Mommy Labor Nurse All Access Pass.
+If you want to purchase the course, make sure you use my coupon code, LAUNCH20 to get 20% off.
 You can find the link to the course on the button below.